ming-qiu/theia/README.md

 That's it!
 You'll have an inventory of clips with thumbnails.

----

 ## Scripts Overview

-### `clip-inventory.py` - Cut Point Export with Thumbnails
+### `clip-inventory.py` - Export Clip Lists with Thumbnails

-Exports the Record In, Record Out, and Source In timcodes of all shots with thumbnails to an Excel sheet.
+Exports the Record In, Record Out, and Source In timcodes of all clips on one track with thumbnails to an Excel spreadsheet.

-The script uses all the cut points of one track to determine what is a shot.
-By default it looks at video track 1.
-You can use the `--bg-track` flag to specify a different track.
+**Options:**
+- `--bg-track` Track number of the BG track (default: 1)
+- `--file-name` Output file name (default: clip_inventory.xlsx)

 **Quick Usage:**
 ```bash